DaveCThompson/HUE9000/docs/STARTUP_SEQUENCE.md

             *   MAIN PWR (P2), SCAN/FIT EVAL (P5), HUE ASSN (P7), AUX (P8) buttons transition to this state.
         *   `.is-energized` (and `.is-selected` for ON): Applied to MAIN PWR buttons in P3, and AUX LIGHT "LOW" button in P9.
 Within `theme-dim`, CSS variable overrides ensure these adopt a "dark theme energized" visual appearance.
 They flicker to this state from `is-dimly-lit` using profiles like `buttonFlickerFromDimlyLitToFullyLitSelectedFast` or `buttonFlickerFromDimlyLitToFullyLitSelected`.
     *   **During Theme Transition & `theme-dark` (Phases P10-P11):**
         *   `.is-energized` (and `.is-selected` where appropriate): Full power, styled by `theme-dark.css` variables.
-SCAN, HUE ASSN, FIT EVAL buttons flicker from `is-dimly-lit` to this state in P10.
+SCAN, FIT EVAL, HUE ASSN buttons flicker from `is-dimly-lit` to this state in P10.
 MAIN PWR and AUX buttons visually adapt due to CSS variable changes.
 *   **LCD/Terminal Visuals During Startup:**
-    *   **Text Persistence:** Terminal text, once typed (e.g., P1 message), should remain visible through subsequent phases (P2-P5) even if its parent screen container (`.actual-lcd-screen-element`) is styled as `lcd--unlit`. `terminalManager.js` has logic to ensure its content area is visible before typing.
+    *   **Terminal Flicker (P1):** The initial terminal message in P1 uses a special composed animation in `PhaseRunner` that flickers both the screen container and the text itself for a dramatic power-on effect.
+    *   **Subsequent Terminal Messages (P2+):** All subsequent startup messages are simply typed onto the next line by `terminalManager`, preserving the message history.
+No flicker is applied after P1.
     *   **Screen Background Flicker (P6):**
         *   Dial LCDs (A & B) use the `lcdScreenFlickerToDimlyLit` profile.
 Their containers are set to `autoAlpha:0` by GSAP *before* the `.lcd--dimly-lit` class (which defines a visible background) is applied by the flicker animation logic.
 This prevents a "flash-on" from the class before the flicker's `autoAlpha:0` takes effect.
-        *   The Terminal screen uses the `terminalScreenFlickerToDimlyLit` profile, which starts with `amplitudeStart:1.0` (container `autoAlpha` remains 1), so only its glow/background effect animates in, while existing text remains visible.
+        *   The Terminal screen background also flickers to `lcd--dimly-lit`, but its text content remains visible.
     *   **Theme Transition (P10):** LCD backgrounds transition via CSS.
 A `background-color` fallback is used in `_lcd.css` to minimize visual glitches if the `background-image` gradient transition isn't perfectly smooth.

 ## Startup Phases (FSM States & Corresponding `startupPhaseX.js` modules)

 ### Phase 0: System Idle / Baseline Setup (`startupPhase0.js`)
-*   **FSM State:** `RUNNING_SEQUENCE.PHASE_0_IDLE`
+*   **FSM State:** `RUNNING_PHASE` (context.currentPhase: 0)
 *   **Conceptual Goal:** Establish initial visual state.
 *   **Key Actions:**
     1.  `startupSequenceManager.resetVisualsAndState()` is called: